IngoMarquart/rfcc/README.md

 Cluster descriptions return the proportions of values for any feature we are interested in.
 However, we also may want to know how a decision tree classifies an observation.
 For example, it may be that the feature __manufacturer__  has no predictive value, whereas the number of cylinders or the displacement does.

+Another reason to do a decision path analysis is to check whether

 Currently, path analyses are queried for each estimator in the random forest.
 In the future patch, the path analysis will be available for the entire random forest.